 In discussing the differences between overdrive and distortion, what creates them, and how they’re used, we’ll begin with the relationship between a device’s maximum signal level and its threshold.

 Every device in your guitar rig, or your home recording studio, has been designed to accept a maximum signal level.
 The maximum signal level that a device can accept is called that device’s threshold.
 If you introduce a signal to a device that exceeds the threshold, the parts of the signal that exceed it will get “clipped” (like tall grass), in various ways.
 Often, when a signal gets clipped, additional frequencies get created and added to the signal.
 They’re sort of by-products of the clipping and they’re known as overtones and harmonics.

 Sometimes, the way a signal gets clipped sounds musical, natural, and warm.
 At other times it sounds harsh, brittle, and as though there was something wrong with your equipment.
 Clipping the signal adds a “buzzy/crunchy” character to the tone, and that buzz is what we call distortion.
 Distortion is everywhere — on TV, radio, etc. and it is rarely a good thing.
-Luckily, however, guitar players have found a way to make it work for them.
+One of the most revolutionary things about the electric guitar is that players found a way to make it musical.

 Now that we know what distortion is, we can talk about the two very similar types that guitar players often use.
 These are overdrive and what we’ll simply call distortion.
 Each of these sound techniques is achieved in a different way, but they both work by carefully clipping a signal.